 - 151. PRINCIPLES OF PIANO TEACHING.
 Three hours credit.
-Prerequisite, Music 2c.
-This course includes a study of the principles of piano teaching, student observation of teaching procedures, the analysis of specific learning problems, the establishing of reading-readiness for the piano, the combining of ear training and theory with piano lessons, and a study of criteria for the selection of materials. - 165.
+Prerequisite, early advanced piano skill.
+A laboratory course in piano teaching which includes piano readiness teaching procedure, observation and participation in individual and group piano lessons, diagnosis of specific problems, individual differences, recital planning and preparation, and establishment of criteria for the selection of teaching materials. - 165.
 TEACHING INSTRUMENTAL MUSIC.
 Two hours credit.
-This course includes a study of both the physical and musical aspects of instrumental music in the public schools, and assists the student in making a systematic preparation for the task of developing a well-rounded instrumental music program. - 210.
+This course will endeavor (1) to present the various aspects of instrumental music in the public schools, both physical and musical; (2) to assist the student in making a systematic preparation for the task of developing a well rounded instrumental music program. - 210.
 MUSIC LITERATURE FOR ELEMENTARY GRADES.
-Three hours credit.
+Three or four hours credit.